opendaylight/docs/docs/contributor-guides/coding-guidelines/coding-guidelines-java.rst

 SpotBugs
 ========

-SpotBugs is the sucesssor project to FindBugs (which is dead).
+SpotBugs is the successor project to FindBugs (which is dead).

 SpotBugs is enforced by default across all artifacts since Magnesium.
 For artifacts that do not pass SpotBugs, either fix them or disable enforcement